ali-kerem/codex-inline-review/README.md

 ## Experimental status

 This is an experimental integration.
-It observes the session files written by the existing Codex extension, and that file format may change between Codex versions.
+It observes persisted Codex session files, and that format may change between Codex versions.
 The extension does not start another Codex client or require you to send prompts through a separate interface.

 ## Development